 - 4-wire serial bus mode: SCLK, MOSI, MISO, AND SS signals

 - 3-wire serial bus mode: SCLK, SDAT, and SS signals

 4-wire bus mode is SPI standard connection mode.
 It supports full-duplex data transaction, which means SPI allows to transmit and receive data simultaneously on two data lines (MOSI and MISO),

-In 3-wire serial bus mode, MOSI abd MISO lines are combined to a single bidirectional data line (SDAT).
-Transaction are half-duplex to allow for bidirectional communication.
-Reducing the number of data lines and operating in half-duplex mode also decreases maximum possible throughput; many 3-wire devices have low performance requirements and are instead designed with low pin count in mind.
+In 3-wire serial bus mode, MOSI and MISO lines are combined to a single bidirectional data line (SDAT).
+Transactions are half-duplex to allow for bidirectional communication.
+Reducing the number of data lines and operating in half-duplex mode also decreases maximum possible throughput; many 3-wire devices have low-performance requirements and are instead designed with low pin count in mind.

 SPI Connections for Multiple Slaves

 SPI devices communicate in full-duplex mode using a master-slave architecture with a signal master.
 There are two ways to connect multiple slaves with a master: